 Apache Hadoop is a framework that is designed to process large data sets on COTS hardware in a parallel fashion.
 It includes a variety of different components, which fulfil different tasks and which can be customised depending on the requirements of the particular use case.
 MapReduce has already been mentioned (see Section 2.1.1) as a component for writing applications that process large amounts of structured and unstructured data.
 Within Hadoop, this data is stored on the Hadoop Distributed File System (HDFS).
 On top of it, the YARN operating system provides resource management and a central platform for data processing engines like MapReduce.
 Other engines can be used and customised depending on the use case and the research question behind it.

-elasticsearch is a distributed search and analysis platform for large data sets, which meets the requirements of the Arts and Humanities community as a search technology.
+Elasticsearch is a distributed search and analysis platform for large data sets, which meets the requirements of the Arts and Humanities community as a search technology.
 It has several extensions and interfaces for connecting databases, web services, and analytics methodologies.
 The realization of complex searches with faceting is possible as well as the full text search in common file formats such as XML, JSON, CSV, PDF, or Microsoft Office documents. elasticsearch follows the well-known NoSQL approach with JSON formatted documents for indexing of data and metadata.
 In order to distribute load and speed up search, elasticsearch can be scaled flexibly depending on the use case.

 Recovery Tool